All Products

 kubectl apply -f PropagationPolicy.yaml

-After a few moments, the GPU node pools in your member clusters will begin to scale up automatically.
+After a short time, GPU node pools in both child clusters begin scaling out automatically.

 kubectl get resourcebinding